 As well as regularly visiting your dentist, hygiene appointments should also be an essential part of your dental care.
 Hygienists are qualified members of the dental team who focus on preventing and treating gum disease by promoting good oral hygiene.

-The cleaner your teeth, the less likely you are to develop gum disease.
-A hygienist will not only thoroughly clean your teeth but will also show you how to keep up the good work at home.
+Cleaner teeth means that you are less likely to develop gum disease or bad breath or tooth decay.
+The hygienist will thoroughly clean your teeth and show you how to keep up the good work at home.

-During an appointment, the hygienist will assess the health of your gums and teeth and look for any signs of swelling, inflammation or bleeding.
+During the hygienist appointment, the dental hygienist will assess the health of your gums and teeth and look for any signs of swelling, inflammation or bleeding.
 The hygienist will also check for signs of oral cancer.

 Plaque is the sticky layer that builds up on our teeth daily and can harbour harmful bacteria.
 If allowed to accumulate, it can harden and form tartar, which can add to the vulnerability of the teeth as its rough surface will attract even more plaque.
 If tartar forms at the gum line, the early stage of gum disease (gingivitis) can occur, which can cause inflammation of the gums.